-In order to receive official e-mails from UWEC while abroad, for registration, billing, etc., you must be using your UWEC e-mail address, or you must have forwarded your UWEC e-mail account to the web-based account you are checking.
+In order to receive official e-mails from UWEC while abroad, for registration, billing, etc., you must be using your UWEC e-mail address.

 Instructions for forwarding your UWEC e-mail account can be found on the Helpdesk website.

 Be sure to re-set your UWEC e-mail password before going abroad.
 If your password expires or you forget your password while you are abroad, you will need your PIN or the last four-digits of your social security number to reset your password.
 PINs cannot be given out over the phone or via email.